171930433/vtk-examples/src/PythonicAPI.md

 [FroggieView](/PythonicAPI/Visualization/FroggieView) | View surfaces of a segmented frog dataset using preprocessed `*.vtk` tissue files.
 You can turn on and off surfaces, control their opacity through the use of sliders and control the camera position.
 [HeadBone](/PythonicAPI/VisualizationAlgorithms/HeadBone) | Marching cubes surface of human bone.
 [HyperStreamline](/PythonicAPI/VisualizationAlgorithms/HyperStreamline) | Example of hyperstreamlines, the four hyperstreamlines shown are integrated along the minor principal stress axis.
 A plane (colored with a different lookup table) is also shown.
+[Kitchen](/PythonicAPI/Visualization/Kitchen) | Demonstrates stream tracing in a kitchen.
 [PointDataSubdivision](/PythonicAPI/Visualization/PointDataSubdivision) | Demonstrates the use of the vtkLinearSubdivisionFilter and vtkButterflySubdivisionFilter.
 [PseudoVolumeRendering](/PythonicAPI/VolumeRendering/PseudoVolumeRendering) | Here we use 20 cut planes, each with an opacity of of 0.25.
 They are then rendered back-to-front to simulate volume rendering.
 [QuadricVisualization](/PythonicAPI/Visualization/QuadricVisualization) | Visualizing a quadric function.